Post-16 reforms | NCFE

 There will be no awarding organisation branding on V Levels.
 This approach aims to ensure consistency, quality and relevance to employers, while reducing duplication across the system.

-The Government will confirm the implementation timetable in its consultation response, expected in early 2026.
+The Government has confirmed a provisional implementation timeline in its consultation response.
+See full consultation response.
 Existing qualifications will be defunded as new T Levels and V Levels are approved for delivery.

 Previously reformed qualifications